Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 High-Intensity Running Burns Calories After Exercise

-It’s not like sprinting: when you are running at maximum speed, your body generates huge amounts of heat.
-And during the intervals, your muscles are working hard enough to be very hot.
+It’s not like sprinting: when running at maximum speed, your body generates huge amounts of heat.
+And during the intervals, your muscles work hard enough to be very hot.
 That’s not like doing anything else: in every other activity, you spend time resting and doing nothing; with interval training, you’re burning calories while working as hard as possible.

 High-Intensity Running helps to Alleviate Hunger and Suppresses Appetite

-During a recent experiment, some runners were asked to run as hard as they could for five minutes, three times a week.
-One group ran at 70 percent of their maximum speed; the other, at 30 percent.
+During a recent experiment, some runners were asked to run as hard as they could for five minutes three times a week.
+One group ran at 70 percent of their maximum speed, the other at 30 percent.
 Both did the same amount of treadmill running.
-After six weeks, the high-intensity runners were eating 300 fewer calories per day than the low-intensity runners.
+After six weeks, the high-intensity runners ate 300 fewer calories per day than the low-intensity runners.

 The high-intensity running was also associated with greater physical strength, which increased lean body mass and decreased fat mass (which lowers caloric intake).